 What type of work can I do on a Student visa?

 You can do most kinds of work, but you must not:

 - be self-employed or work on a freelance basis (A freelancer, freelance worker, or freelance is somebody who is self-employed and is not committed to a particular employer long term, often working on a project basis)

 - be employed as a professional sportsperson or sports coach

 - be employed as an entertainer

 How many hours a week can I work?

-If you are studying an undergraduate degree or above your Tier 4 visa should say 'WORK 20 HRS MAX IN TERM-TIME'.
+If you are studying an undergraduate degree or above your Student visa should say 'WORK 20 HRS MAX IN TERM-TIME'.
 During term-time you can work for a maximum of 20 hours a week.
 Hours of work during term-time must be limited to those allowed each week and can't be averaged out over a longer period.

 If you need to provide your employer with information about the term and vacation dates for your course you can either:

 - Printout from the website showing the term and vacation dates for your course (Only Undergraduates can use a print out of this link: http://www.educuss.com/current-students/term-dates/